yifeiwang15/COVID-19-Mobility/README.md

 ![Model architecture](https://github.com/yifeiwang15/COVID-19-Mobility/blob/main/architecture.png)

 ## Quick usage
 This work uses matlab-R2020a for implementation.
 Run `run.m` to see the overall model performance on 51 states (including DC).
+The expected running time is 5 min for a normal laptop, like MaxBook Pro 2020.

 ## Results
 ```